Last updated on 14 July 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-Whether you're a software developer, a service provider or an ecommerce company, practically every business requires a set of legal agreements with its users.
+Whether you're a software developer, a service provider or an ecommerce company, practically every business requires a set of legal agreements between itself and its users.

 By agreeing to an EULA, a user is granted certain rights over the software.
 The user also accepts certain responsibilities, and they may also accept legal liability in the event that they cause the developer a loss.